ansible-collections/ansible-consul/examples/README_VAGRANT.md

-You'll want to make sure you have write access to `/etc/ansible/roles/` since that is where the role will be installed by default, or define your own Ansible role path by creating a `$HOME/.ansible.cfg` file with these contents:
+You'll want to make sure you have write access to `/etc/ansible/roles/` since that is where the role will be installed by default, or define your own Ansible role path by creating a `$HOME/.ansible.cfg` or even `./anisible.cfg` file with these contents:

 ```
 [defaults]